THE WOMAN WHO SHOT MUSSOLINI

-Violet Gibson aims her pistol at Mussolini’s head.
-Frances Stonor Saunders aims her ability to capture a rare historical moment at the reader.
-Mussolini turns his head and Violet misses her chance as assassin.
+Violet Gibson aims her pistol at Mussolini’s head, and Frances Stonor Saunders aims her ability to capture a rare historical moment directly at the reader.
+Mussolini turns his head and Violet misses her chance as an assassin.
 Frances Stonor Saunders does not.

 Once home, among those who declared Violet insane was Virginia Woolf’s physician, Maurice Craig, believing insane behavior was that which “interferes with society.”
 The British courts and the Gibson family thus committed Violet into St. Andrew’s Asylum where she remained until her death in 1956.

 “That Mussolini might be more dangerous than Violet Gibson never managed to engage the imagination of the British establishment.
 Indeed, by the time he had become an enemy and the subject of concentrated opprobrium, Violet had been completely forgotten.”